smithclay/otlp2parquet/README.md

 | **Advanced Features** | | | |
 | In-Memory Batching | ✅ | ❌** | ❌** |

-__**Important__: Something like the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) or [vector](https://github.com/vectordotdev/vector) is need to batch (group) data before being received by a Lambda function or Cloudflare worker to reduce cloud spend and optimize performance ([see example configuration](docs/get-started/usage.md#batching-with-opentelemetry-collector)).
+** In serverless environments, batching must be handled by an upstream agent like the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) or [Vector](https://github.com/vectordotdev/vector) to optimize performance and cost ([see example configuration](docs/get-started/usage.md#batching-with-opentelemetry-collector)).

 ## Quick Start